mever-team/FairBench/docs/llms.md

 ## 4. Compute a fairness report

-Having gathered relevant information, now run a simple pipeline that creates sensitive attribute dimensions from the sensitive attribute values.
-The example below focuses on comparing each sensitive attribute value's positive rate and the total population's positive rate.
+Having gathered relevant information, now run a simple [report](reports.md) pipeline.
+Doing so involves creating sensitive attribute dimensions from the sensitive attribute values.
+Visualize the result to get an overview.

-In fact, it views all the positive rates computed when making a relative difference (`maxreldiff`) comparison between values.
-You can also view or explore the full report with methods described elsewhere in the documentation.
+The `vsall` report compares each demographic group to the total population, and we set an increased level of detail per `depth=2`.
+See how different fairness assessments can be gleaned for various predictive characteristics like positive rates `pr`, true positive rates `tpr`, etc. There many strategies to compare across groups too, including the minimum predictive measure value `min`, the maximum relative difference to the total population `largestmaxrel`, etc.

 ```python
 sensitive = fb.Dimensions(